-Thematic Peer Group A (QFs) Thematic Peer Group B (LRC) Thematic Peer Group C (QA) Intended outcomes: Organise peer learning activities and seminars on the thematic orientations to discuss different approaches and share experience; Special support will be given to countries working on the self-certification of their NQFs to the QF-EHEA; Give an opportunity to peer review the draft or final self-certification reports; Improve the implementation of ECTS.
-Peer support to share ideas in order to establish common standards to implement recognition practices operating in respect of the LRC and of national legislation within the EHEA; Support implementation of the Action Plans at national level; Organise 3 public seminars on (1) fraudulent qualifications and digitalisation, (2) substantial differences, (3) information provision.
-Peer to peer support and cooperation on the different thematic orientations in order to better fulfil the key commitment on QA; Organise thematic sessions with the members of the TPG on the thematic orientations to exchange ideas and good practices; Up to date Action Plan for each country participating in the TPG, with concrete activities within the TPG or the own country.
+Thematic Peer Group A (QFs) Thematic Peer Group B (LRC) Thematic Peer Group C (QA) Intended outcomes: Organise peer learning activities and seminars on the thematic orientations to discuss different approaches and share experience Special support will be given to countries working on the self-certification of their NQFs to the QF-EHEA.
+Give an opportunity to peer review the draft or final self-certification reports Improve the implementation of the ECTS Peer support to share ideas in order to establish common standards to implement recognition practices operating in respect of the LRC and of national legislation within the EHEA.
+Support implementation of the action plans at national level.
+Organise 3 public seminars on (1) fraudulent qualifications and digitalisation, (2) substantial differences, (3) information provision.
+Peer to peer support and cooperation on the different thematic orientations in order to better fulfil the key commitment on QA.
+Organise thematic sessions with the members of the peer group on the thematic orientations to exchange ideas and good practices.
+Up to date action plan for each country participating in the peer group, with concrete activities within the peer group or the own country.